smaremanda/add-in-docs/docs/testing/sideload-outlook-add-ins-for-testing.md

 # Sideload Outlook add-ins for testing
-Use sideloading to quickly install an Outlook add-in without having to first put it in an add-in catalog.

- _**Applies to:** apps for Office | Office Add-ins_

 You can use sideloading to install an Outlook add-in for testing without having to first put it in an add-in catalog.

  **Note**  You can also sideload add-ins for other Office suite applications.
-For more information, see [Sideload Office Add-ins for testing](3e148c21-cd6b-4d46-a2b1-75d57563f931.md).
+For more information, see [Sideload Office Add-ins for testing](sideload-office-add-ins-for-testing.md).

 ## Sideloading Outlook add-ins